openhab/openhab-addons/bundles/org.openhab.binding.linky/README.md

 This new binding version is able to use multiple bridge to access the consumption data.
 You can use :

-- The EnedisWebBridge : this one will use the old Enedis API, base on the enedis web site to gather the data.
+- The enedis-web bridge : this one will use the old Enedis API, base on the enedis web site to gather the data.
-- The MyElectricalDataBridge : this one will use the new Rest Enedis API.
+- The myelectricaldata bridge : this one will use the new Rest Enedis API.
 We will use the MyElectricalData proxy site to access the data.
-- The EnedisBridge : this one will also use the new Rest Enedis API, and will directly gather data from Enedis Site.
+- The enedis bridge : this one will also use the new Rest Enedis API, and will directly gather data from Enedis Site.

 There is advantage and disadvantage for each method.

-- EnedisWebBridge is the old way to go.
+-  enedis-web bridge is the old way to go.

 ## Supported Things